 The Cost of Context Switching

-When context switching between complex programming tasks, it is usually more mentally challenging to return to the flow, than from a "simple" interruption.
-To fully switch to something else, you need to flush the cache (short-term memory) and load an entire new context.
-It takes time, effort and moreover, mental energy, which is finite and it's draining through the day.
-Those hard limitations are put in place by the human brain.
+When switching between complex programming tasks, it is typically more mentally challenging to return to the flow state than it is from a "simple" interruption.
+Fully switching to something else requires flushing the cache (short-term memory) and loading an entirely new context.
+This process takes time, effort, and mental energy, which is finite and depletes throughout the day.
+These hard limitations are imposed by the human brain.

-There is an exceptional book, written by David Rock - Your Brain at Work, which I highly recommend, if you are interested in improving how you spend your mental energy through the day.
+There is an exceptional book written by David Rock, called Your Brain at Work, that I highly recommend if you are interested in improving how you spend your mental energy throughout the day.
 The gist is to treat your brain, during a deep work session, as a stage.
-As a session starts, you are slowly introducing essential actors (objects, tasks and pieces of information) into a scene (short-term memory aka cache).
+As a session starts, you slowly introduce essential actors (objects, tasks, and pieces of information) into a scene (short-term memory aka cache).
 To properly light up a scene, you need to use some energy - mental energy.

-When you get distracted, the entire stage collapses, and it takes some effort to rebuild it from the ground up.
-But there are some handy techniques to rebuild it faster.
+When you get distracted, the entire stage collapses, and it takes effort to rebuild it from the ground up.
+However, there are some handy techniques to rebuild it faster.

 Rebuilding The Context

-For programmers, rebuilding the context after a task switch, usually means going back to an old code that was previously edited or debugged.
+For programmers, rebuilding the context after a task switch usually involves going back to old code that was previously edited or debugged.
 Before editing starts, programmers navigate to several locations to rebuild the context (Parnin:10).
-But a task resumption can get much more painful, if an IDE doesn't remember the previous working state.
-That usually means:
+However, task resumption can become much more painful if an IDE doesn't remember the previous working state.
+This usually means:

-Rebuilding the last working state in IDE manually is usually a real pain and mentally challenging:
+Rebuilding the last working state in an IDE manually is usually a real pain and mentally challenging:

 Losing this functionality interrupts my workflow beyond imagination.
 The opened documents represent a "bookmark" for me and I'm barely able to pick up work again without them.